KEGustafsson/signalk-data-connector/README.md

 - collected JSON data is compressed with Brottli
 - compressed package is encrypted with AES-256
 - encrypted compressed package is once more time compressed with Brottli
-- package is send over UDP to server
+- package is sent over UDP to server

 Server:
-- package is reveived in server
+- package is received in server
 - Brottli decompression
 - decryption
 - Brottli decompression